diegozr1/OwnFront/README.md

  - **ii.** Install **npm**, **bower**, and **gulp**

-	Go to the official website to install in your OS [Nodejs](https://www.google.com), npm comes with it
+	Go to the official website of nodejs [Nodejs](https://www.google.com) to install in your OS, npm comes with it

 	Install bower
 	```